patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

   local  	http://127.0.0.1:8879/charts
   ```

-4. Issue the following command to list the currently installed Helm releases:
+4. Run the following command to list the currently installed Helm releases:

   ```
   helm list --tls
   ```

-  The **Helm CLI** is now installed and will be used later in the workshop
+  The **Helm CLI** is now installed, and is used later in the workshop.

 #### End of Lab Review
-  In this lab exercise you have been installed and configured some of the command line tools that can be used with IBM Cloud Private:
+  In this lab exercise, you installed and configured some of the command line tools that can be used with IBM Cloud Private:
   - Installed kubectl and configured it for use with your ICP Cluster
   - Installed the IBM Cloud CLI
   - Installed the Helm CLI